ironhack-labs/lab-mongoose-movies/README.md

   - Add a link to the page you just created on the home page so the user can navigate to it.

-## Iteration #10: The Movie Details Page
+## Iteration #10: The movie details page

 We've got a list of all movies that displays each of their *titles*, but what if we want to see the other details?
 In our `movies/index` view with our list of movies, let's add links so that the user can click on any movie's title, and go to a details page of each movie.
 On this page, we will show all the details of that movie.
 Here's the route we will be using:

 |     Route     | HTTP Verb |      Description      |